To celebrate International Women’s Day, we’ve rounded up five adventurous, indefatigable, unstoppable women. Prepare to be inspired.

 5) Angela VanWiemeersch – Mountaineer and Ice Climber

 An all-around adventurer, Angela Vanwiemeersch has a special affinity for ice climbing.
 She holds the record for first female ascent on Lake Superior’s HMR route and has led several other first ascents in the Upper Peninsula.

 And when the ice melts, she’s just as comfortable climbing rock or traveling the world in search of adventure and learning.

 The most amazing thing is, this list barely scratches the surface.
 From epic BASE jumpers like Steph Davis, to impressive racers and authors like Rebecca Rusch, to the everyday weekend warriors hitting the trail, there are countless women crushing competitions, records, and life.

 So here’s to all the badass adventure women out there.
-May we know them, raise them up, and aspire to be like them.
+May we know them, raise them, and aspire to be them.